thebigfilecom/thebigfile-com-dev/submodules/samples/svelte/svelte-starter/README.md

 dfx deploy --network ic
 ```

-The command will build the project, create a new canister on the IC and deploy the Svelte app into it.
+The command will build the project, create a new canister on the BIG and deploy the Svelte app into it.
 The command will also create a new file `canister_ids.json` which will help the dfx tool deploy to the same canister in future updates.
 You can commit this file in your repository.

-You can now open your Svelte app running on the IC.
+You can now open your Svelte app running on the BIG.
 You can find the canister ID in the deploy command output, or use the ID in `canister_ids.json`.

 The link to your app is `<canister_id>.ic0.app`.
 For example if your canister ID is `zgvi5-hiaaa-aaaam-aaasq-cai`, your app will be at `https://zgvi5-hiaaa-aaaam-aaasq-cai.ic0.app/`.